The Front (The Simpsons): Plot

-For his work on Itchy & Scratchy, Grampa is nominated for an award for Outstanding Writing in a Cartoon Series.
-When Grampa sees Itchy & Scratchy for the first time in a clip show introducing the award, he is appalled at the violent humor, and turns his acceptance speech into an assault on both the cartoon and the audience amused by it.
-He storms off the stage amidst jeers and thrown vegetables.
-Grampa gives the award to Bart and Lisa, and Bart swears never to watch an award show again, unless Billy Crystal is featured.

-In the subplot, Homer and Marge attend their "Class of 1974" high school reunion, where they have a great time and Homer wins a variety of humorous awards.
+Meanwhile, Homer and Marge attend their "Class of 1974" high school reunion, where they have a great time and Homer wins a variety of humorous awards.
 However, Principal Dondelinger interrupts the ceremony to announce that Homer technically never graduated from high school due to failing a remedial science course and revokes all of Homer's awards.
 Determined to win back the accolades, Homer retakes the course and passes the final exam, finally graduating.

-The episode concludes with a self-contained segment, complete with its own theme song, titled The Adventures of Ned Flanders.
-In the sketch, itself titled "Love That God", Ned is upset with his sons for not wanting to go to church, until they inform him that it is Saturday, and he laughs at his mistake.
+For "his" work on Itchy & Scratchy, Grampa is nominated for an award for Outstanding Writing In An Animated Series.
+Krusty the Clown and Brooke Shields present the award.
+When Grampa watches "Little Barbershop of Horrors" for the first time in a clip show introducing the award's nominees, he is appalled at the violent humor.
+Grampa wins the award, but in his acceptance speech, he condemns the cartoon's violence and the viewers who enjoy it.
+Grampa storms off the stage as the audience boos and pelts him with fruits and vegetables.
+Grampa gives the award to Bart and Lisa, and Bart declares he will never watch an award show again, "unless that delightful Billy Crystal is involved".